-No single aircraft provides a better blend of all six Marine Aviation functions than the Marine Huey Venom.
-It has been called a case study in Offensive Air Support, Assault Support, Command and Control, and Aerial Reconnaissance, the Marine utility helicopter of choice is truly a microcosm of Marine Aviation.
-With low-flying Vipers aimed in on the hostile street ahead and hovering Venoms covering adjacent rooftops, combat Marines can engage under the watchful eye of close air support.
-No better mix.
+There is no better combination of all six Marine Aviation functions than a Marine Huey Venom.
+It has been called a case study in Offensive Air Support, Assault Support, Command and Control, and Aerial Reconnaissance.
+The Marine utility helicopter of choice is truly a microcosm of Marine Aviation.
+With low-flying Vipers aimed at the streets and hovering Venoms covering rooftops, combat Marines are provided the close air support they need to engage enemies.

 In this video, Marine Corps UH-1Y Venom door gunners (crew chiefs) fire the GAU-21 .50 Caliber machine gun and the GAU-17 minigun during a training mission at Chocolate Mountain Aerial Gunnery Range in California on April 2016.

 It is important to understand the capacity of these two weapons that are being fired.
 The GAU-21 .50 Caliber machine gun is a single barrel rapid-fire machine gun that was elected by the U.S. Navy is 2004 because with a firepower range of 2000 meters, it is perfect for helicopter applications.
 Since then, the Department of Defense has authorized its use across all military branches, according to FN America.

 The GAU-21 .50 Caliber machine gun fires 1,100 rounds per minute cyclic rate of fire and can be used with either electrical or hydraulic power sources.
 It has a short recoil operation with a capacity of 100-600 rd.
 It weighs around 81 pounds and has a barrel length of 36 inches.